-The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Project Management Certification Program.
+The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 Cost planning may include: